 Stokes et al., 2013

 Well-known tests of “fluid intelligence” – usually involving novel problem-solving – are of interest for their broad ability to predict success in many kinds of laboratory and real-world tasks.
 In fMRI, fluid intelligence tests show strong activity in the MD system, and in neurological cases, we find that impaired fluid intelligence is predicted by MD lesions.
-These tests, we propose, measure a fundamental aspect of MD activity, solving complex problems through division into simpler, more tractable episodes.
+These tests, we propose, measure a fundamental aspect of MD activity, solving complex problems through attention to simpler, more tractable episodes.

 Fluid intelligence declines strongly in old age.
 Using MRI, we are asking how cognitive decline links to changed structure and function within and outside the MD system (camCAM, Henson).